 If you’re a new homeowner, you are probably already familiar with some of the unexpected costs of home ownership.
 From failing appliances, to roof repairs, electrical issues and more – many things can go wrong with your home, and you’ve got to pay out-of-pocket to fix them.

 This is just a fact of life.
 Homes cost money – often up to 1-2% of their value per year – to repair and maintain.
-And, in the long run, making these repairs and scheduling maintenance for your home regularly will help you save money.
+And, in the long run, making these repairs and scheduling furnace maintenance for your home regularly will help you save money.

 What do we mean?
 Let’s take your furnace as an example, and examine just a few of the costs you can avoid if you schedule regular, yearly maintenance checks.

-1. Emergency Furnace Repairs
+1. Emergency Furnace Repairs:

-The first, and most obvious cost that you can avoid by scheduling an annual maintenance check for your furnace is the cost of an emergency furnace repair.
+The first and most obvious cost that you can avoid by scheduling an annual maintenance check for your furnace is the cost of an emergency furnace repair.
 If your furnace fails when the weather is cold, you’ll need to get it repaired immediately – or your health and comfort could be at risk.

 If you need immediate help and repairs, you’ll usually pay more for service.
 Most homeowners pay around $300 for an emergency furnace repair, though this can vary based on the particulars of why your furnace failed, and what must be done to replace it.